albamath/albamath.github.io/about.md

 lang: en
 ---

 My name is Alba Marina Málaga Sabogal.
-I created this mathematical website the knowledge, ideas and feelings that I have gathered along the years.
+I created this mathematical website to share the knowledge, ideas and feelings that I have gathered along the years.

 Math is my job: I am a researcher in Dynamical Systems and I also teach at collège.
 You can look at my [plain html webpage at Orsay laboratory](http://www.math.u-psud.fr/~malaga).